vip-pana/weRoad-laravel/README.md

 - Features on the travel page

 ## Other
-The project uses Pint as the linter, to run it just use the command `./vendor/bin/pint`
+- The project uses **Pint** as the linter, to run it just use the command `./vendor/bin/pint`.
+- The project use **Larastan** as static code analysis tool with level 5.